The Bank of Japan's bold new board

-TOKYO The Bank of Japan unleashed the world's most intense burst of monetary stimulus on April 4, promising to inject about 904 billion pounds into the economy in less than two years.
+TOKYO The Bank of Japan unleashed the world's most intense burst of monetary stimulus on April 4, promising to inject about $1.4 trillion into the economy in less than two years.

 Here are short profiles of the Bank of Japan's board that took the decision: